Quadratic-soliton-enhanced mid-IR molecular sensing: Acknowledgments

 \paragraph{Author Contributions:} R.M.G. and A.M. conceived the idea and designed the experiments.
 R.M.G., S.Z., and M.L. performed the experiments.
 R.M.G. performed numerical simulations with help from A.R.
 R.M.G. performed theoretical analysis with help from A.R., L.L., and M.L.
 R.M.G. and A.M. wrote the manuscript with input from all authors.
 A.M. supervised the project.

-\paragraph{Competing Interests:} R.M.G., S.Z., M.L., A.R., and A.M. are inventors on a provisional patent application filed by the California Institute of Technology based in part on the work presented here.
+\paragraph{Competing Interests:} R.M.G., S.Z., M.L., A.R., and A.M. are inventors on a provisional patent application (63/342,894) filed by the California Institute of Technology based in part on the work presented here.
+L.L. and A.M. are involved in developing photonic integrated nonlinear circuits at PINC Technologies Inc. L.L. and A.M. have an equity interest in PINC Technologies Inc.

 \paragraph{Data Availability:} The data used for generation of the figures within this manuscript and other findings of this study are available upon request from the corresponding author.

 \paragraph{Code Availability:} The code used for simulation and plotting of results is available upon request from the corresponding author.